iamk1ruu/Chess/README.md

 ## 📌 Overview

 This project is a full-featured chess game built in Java using JavaFX.
-It includes:
+It will include:

 - A complete chess engine with all standard rules
 - Multiple player types: Human, AI (easy via LLM, hard via trained ML), and Online